by

 some very fine hairline cracks in his rear rim each traveling between

-(I considered a defect like this to be unsafe to continue riding on
+trainer (I considered a defect like this to be unsafe to continue

-the road; the trainer would at least support the weight of the bike
+riding on the road; the trainer would at least support the weight

-should the rim fail) and had him ride under a moderate load and the
+of the bike should the rim fail) and had him ride under a moderate

 I